SamuelMaddox/personal-site/dev-notes/new-react-app/step-4-vscode-debugger.md

 # Step 4 - VSCode Debugger

-Adding a launch.js file will allow debugging from vscode [https://create-react-app.dev/docs/setting-up-your-editor/#debugging-in-the-editor](https://create-react-app.dev/docs/setting-up-your-editor/#debugging-in-the-editor)
+Adding a launch.js file will allow debugging from vscode.
+See the create react app docs about [debugging in the editor](https://create-react-app.dev/docs/setting-up-your-editor/#debugging-in-the-editor) for more information

 Create a `.vscode` folder at the project root and add a `launch.json` file to that folder.
 Then add the following configuration: